Using the Venture Studio Model at Your University: A Guide

 • Make Hay: A B2B marketing solution to help brands leverage farmers' authentic stories

-"The [ag] industry needs to work with us in our ecosystem to get the best ideas so that we can de-risk those ideas," DIAL Ventures Executive Director Allan Gray expressed at HAI's recent Alloy event.
-"We're gonna bring talent to [those startups], and we do that by attracting talent from the outside."
+"The [ag] industry needs to work with us in our ecosystem to get the best ideas so that we can de-risk those ideas," DIAL Ventures Executive Director Allan Gray noted at our last Alloy event.
+"We're gonna bring talent to [the startups], and we do that by attracting talent from the outside."

 1842 Studio aims to make long-term impact on poverty-related issues through venture building

-While DIAL tackles ag-oriented endeavors, the University of Notre Dame has adopted their own venture studio model, in tandem with HAI, to address pressing issues tied to poverty, well-being, and sustainability in Indiana.
+While DIAL tackles ag-oriented company creation, the University of Notre Dame has adopted their own venture studio model, in tandem with our team, to start addressing challenges of interest to the school, such as workforce development and empowerment.

-Notre Dame and HAI co-created the "impact-oriented" 1842 Studio, thanks to backing from the 1842 Fund, a pre-seed stage venture capital fund also managed by the school and HAI.
+Together, we co-created the "impact-oriented" 1842 Studio, thanks to backing from the 1842 Fund, a pre-seed stage venture capital fund also managed by us and the university.

-Kelley Rich, the Interim Vice President and Associate Provost for Innovation for the IDEA Center at the University of Notre Dame, noted the venture studio will "create symbiotic relationships for sustained innovation on campus" and the ability to investigate new potential business ideas to spin out.
+Kelley Rich, the Interim Vice President and Associate Provost for Innovation for the IDEA Center at Notre Dame, noted the venture studio will "create symbiotic relationships for sustained innovation on campus" and the ability to investigate new potential business ideas to spin out.

 Specifically, the studio will construct and staff new startup ventures through collaboration with professors, researchers, and undergrads at the university involved with the IDEA Center.

-How to enable your university to tap into unlocked innovation through the venture studio model
+How to enable your university to unlock growth through the venture studio model

 Your university likely has its own plans for other kinds of open innovation initiatives that aim to confront one or more other societal challenges: